CS-433/ml-project-2-bab_thebuilders/README.md

 - `run.py` is the script to run in order to reproduce our model.

 ## Pre-trained model
 The pre-trained model is too voluminous to be stored on GitHub.
-Instead, it is available here **INSERT LINK TO DRIVE**
+Instead, it is available here https://drive.google.com/drive/folders/1VrlhBvzDyHwNom-jpgtSr4l86XyrQc1W?usp=sharing

 ## How to run the code
 Note that the provided files do not allow one to reproduce our _best_ submission on AICrowd, since the file containing the corresponding model has been lost.
 The provided files allow one to reproduce the second best submission we made, which had an F-1 score of __0.834__ and a precision of __0.910__.